andreiliphd/banana-dqn/README.md

 - **`3`** - turn right.
 Environement is considered solved if average of 100 episodes is more than 13.

+Running a script is not a problem.
+Just execute it in sequential order.

 ---

 ## License